mflatt/sweetpea-py/docs/_source/api/main.rst

-   Each block has a number of trials that is determined by the experiment's crossing, and each trial is a combination of levels subject to implciit and explicit constraints in the experiment description.
+   Each block has a number of trials that is determined by the experiment's crossing, and each trial is a combination of levels subject to implcit and explicit constraints in the experiment description.

    The `sampling_strategy` argument determines properties of the